QCaudron/fieldday/_sources/schedule.md

   All amateur operators and their third-party traffic welcome.

-Winlink
+Swap meet
+  Bring your ham radio toys and goodies.

+What is amateur radio ?
+  Amateur radio is "a thousand hobbies in one."
+This talk will give you an introduction to the world of ham radio, from licensing, local talk on repeaters, to working the world on HF.

-  [Winlink](https://winlink.org/) is essentially email over radio.
+Getting started with Winlink [Winlink](https://winlink.org/) is essentially email over radio.
 A network of gateways allow the distribution of emails using radio pathways where internet is unavailable.
 Join Bill N6NBN at the Seattle Emergency Hubs table for a demonstration of how to use Winlink, any time from 10:00 to 14:00 on Saturday.

-Seattle ACS
+Fox hunting
+  In amateur radio, a [*fox hunt*](https://en.wikipedia.org/wiki/Transmitter_hunting) is an activity involving finding hidden transmitters using direction-finding techniques and directional antennas.
+We will have a few hidden transmitters in the area and will attempt to find them using an HT and the tape-measure Yagi we built just before.

+Making a family communications plan
+  How will your family connect with each other after a major disaster?
+Everyone should know the plan and be ready to execute it -- even school-aged children.
+Catherine KJ7DYG will give a short presentation on how to build a plan that works for your family, including options for radios.
+This will be followed by a facilitated discussion where participants can share advice and sources of further information.

+Summits on the Air
+  [SOTA](https://www.sota.org.uk/) is a program and awards scheme for radio amateurs who enjoy operating in remote places.
+The idea is to "activate" a peak or summit (designated by the SOTA program) by making a sufficient number of contacts after hiking to the top.
+Peaks are worth a variable number of points according to their difficulty, and can be found in nearly a hundred countries.
+SOTA involves using highly portable radio gear, and making the most of low-power operation while staying safe in nature.

-  Emergency communications and resilience is a central theme of Field Day, and amateur radio can play a key role in helping to maintain the safety of the community.
+An introduction to Seattle Auxiliary Communications Service Emergency communications and resilience is a central theme of Field Day, and amateur radio can play a key role in helping to maintain the safety of the community.
 Although many groups and individuals are active members of the area's em-comm scene, the [Seattle ACS](https://www.seattleacs.org/) provides emergency communications services to the community and works officially with the city.
 The Director of Seattle ACS, Tim WT1IM, will be giving an overview of the service in the normal activity area at 13:30 on Saturday.
 He'll discuss how the organization works, and how the City of Seattle can leverage amateur radio volunteers to help with emergency response.

-Amateur radio for underrepresented groups
-  Seattle ACS has a firm commitment to inclusivity for our membership and participation in amateur radio activities.
-A gathering to promote amateur radio to underrepresented groups - especially women will be held **at the Seattle ACS booth** at 15:00 on Saturday.
-All are welcome, but we particularly want to encourage Lady-Hams and women curious about amateur radio, emergency communications and public service to attend.
+A field perspective on the medical kit
+  This will be an overview of various approaches to medical kits from a field perspective.
+We will have a brief survey of the logic and illogic of medical kits, what you want, what you need, why you should almost never buy a pre-made kit.
+The session will be interactive and folks are welcome to bring their own kits for a post lecture "lab".

 First steps in amateur radio
   Whether you're ham-radio-curious or have taken your first steps in getting licensed, the world of amateur radio is huge and it can be confusing to know what to do first, where to go, and how to get on your feet.
 Schevonne KJ7USZ first got into ham radio to add another alternative "comms" plan to her wide array of survival tools, for her family, and to survive any manmade or natural disaster.
 Once she got licensed, she learned about the incredible social side of ham radio, and all the infinite and wonderful rabbit holes one can go down.
 In this talk, she plans to discuss her journey as new ham radio operator, and all the subsections of ham radio one can enjoy.

-Fox hunting
-  In amateur radio, a [*fox hunt*](https://en.wikipedia.org/wiki/Transmitter_hunting) is an activity involving finding hidden transmitters using direction-finding techniques and directional antennas.
-We will have a few hidden transmitters in the area and will attempt to find them using an HT and the tape-measure Yagi we built just before.

-Summits on the Air
-  [SOTA](https://www.sota.org.uk/) is a program and awards scheme for radio amateurs who enjoy operating in remote places.
-The idea is to "activate" a peak or summit (designated by the SOTA program) by making a sufficient number of contacts after hiking to the top.
-Peaks are worth a variable number of points according to their difficulty, and can be found in nearly a hundred countries.
-SOTA involves using highly portable radio gear, and making the most of low-power operation while staying safe in nature.
+Solar power and batteries
+  Abstract to come.

+Amateur radio for underrepresented groups
+  Seattle ACS has a firm commitment to inclusivity for our membership and participation in amateur radio activities.
+A gathering to promote amateur radio to underrepresented groups - especially women will be held **at the Seattle ACS booth** at 15:00 on Saturday.
+All are welcome, but we particularly want to encourage Lady-Hams and women curious about amateur radio, emergency communications and public service to attend.

-Morse Code
+Intro to Morse code
   The original mode for [wireless telegraphy](https://en.wikipedia.org/wiki/Wireless_telegraphy) in the first days of amateur radio, [Morse code](https://en.wikipedia.org/wiki/Morse_code) is a way to encode messages into a series of dots, dashes, and spaces.
 As used today, "[CW](https://en.wikipedia.org/wiki/Continuous_wave)" is still growing in popularity and is an effective mode to get the most out of your power.

-Making a family communications plan
-  How will your family connect with each other after a major disaster?
-Everyone should know the plan and be ready to execute it -- even school-aged children.
-Catherine KJ7DYG will give a short presentation on how to build a plan that works for your family, including options for radios.
-This will be followed by a facilitated discussion where participants can share advice and sources of further information.
+We'll introduce it and give you some hand-on-the-key experience sending some code.

 HamWAN
   The Pacific Northwest radio and emergency communications scenes benefit from [HamWAN](http://hamwan.org/), a high-speed data network providing internet access, real-time video, repeater linking, and more, to areas without more traditional internet access.
 This microwave network is a valuable resource for amateur radio enthusiasts.